stevehemingway/book/GLOSSARY.md

 ## market price

 The price at which the supply and demand schedules for a security are in balance.
 See also bid price, last price, offer price and NBBO.

+## holdings

+The stock of securities held by an investor.